debiki/talkyard/README.md

 7. The -dev-gulp and -dev-server Docker containers print messages about what you are to do next.
 (Namely running npm and Gulp `install` and `gulp watch`, and start Play Framework and the server.)

-8. Once a green message "Server started ..." appears in the -dev-server container, open your browser, go to http://localhost:9000/.
-It'll take a while before the page loads; some Scala files are being compiled.
+8. Once a green message "Server started ..." appears in the -dev-server container's shell, open your browser, go to http://localhost:9000/ and http://localhost:9000/-/admin/.
+It'll take a while before the pages load;
+   some Scala files are being compiled.

+9. Login as `admin@example.com`, password `password`.

 A little problem: If you save two TypeScript/JavaScript files at the same time, sometimes Gulp picks up the changes in only one of the files.
 What I do then,